Rahan-M/Grade_Predicting_AI/README.md

 ---

 ## Web-App
-Streamlit webapp was created so that the user can predict a student's final grades by inputting their details
+Streamlit webapp was created so that the user can predict a student's final grades by inputting their details.
+Simply type the command streamlit run app.py after cloning the repository and installing the needed packages.

 ---